Aldaviva/Gandi/Readme.md

         1. Allow permission to "Manage domain name technical configurations."
         1. Click **Create**.
         1. Copy the token text.
 Keep it somewhere safe, because Gandi won't show it to you again.
-        1. Set a calendar reminder to notify you before this token expires.
+        1. ⚠️ Set a calendar reminder to notify you before this token expires!
 There is no way for Gandi to notify you or for clients to refresh or renew tokens, so you will have to repeat all of these steps when your token eventually expires.
         1. Click Done.
-    - If you need to change the auth token of an existing `GandiClient` instance, for example if the old token expires and a new one is written to a configuration file that reloads on changes, you can set the `IGandiClient.AuthToken` property any time during the lifetime of the instance.
 1. Construct a new instance of `GandiClient`, passing the Personal Access Token or API Key to the constructor.
     ```cs
     using Gandi;

     using IGandiClient gandi = new GandiClient("<personal access token or API key>");
     ```

+If you need to change the auth token of an existing `GandiClient` instance, for example if the old token expires and a new one is written to a configuration file that reloads on changes, you can set the `IGandiClient.AuthToken` property at any point during the lifetime of the `GandiClient` instance.

 ##### Advanced configuration
-- You can access the `HttpClient` instance used by `GandiClient` if you want to configure timeouts, extra request headers, or add requests or response filters.
+- You can use the `IGandiClient.HttpClient` property to access the `HttpClient` instance used by `GandiClient` if you want to configure timeouts, extra request headers, or add request or response filters.
-- If you want to provide your own `HttpClient`, you can pass it to the `GandiClient(HttpClient?)` constructor.
+- If you want to provide your own `HttpClient`, you can pass it to the `GandiClient(string?,HttpClient?)` constructor.
 Make sure the `HttpClient`'s `HttpMessageHandler` inherits from [`IUnfuckedHttpHandler`](https://github.com/Aldaviva/Unfucked/blob/master/HTTP/UnfuckedHttpHandler.cs) (one easy way to do this is for `HttpClient` to be an [`UnfuckedHttpClient`](https://github.com/Aldaviva/Unfucked/blob/master/HTTP/UnfuckedHttpClient.cs)) so that client request authentication filters and JSON serialization work correctly.
 To wrap your own `HttpMessageHandler` instance (such as a customized `SocketsHttpHandler` or `DelegatingHandler`), pass it to the `UnfuckedHttpHandler(HttpMessageHandler?)` constructor.

 ## Usage

 ### LiveDNS

-Get a LiveDNS API client for your second-level/registered domain name using `IGandiClient.LiveDns(string)`.
+After constructing a new `GandiClient` instance, you can get a LiveDNS API client for your second-level/registered domain name using `IGandiClient.LiveDns(string)`.
 This object has async methods on it that perform HTTP calls to Gandi's LiveDNS API.
 ```cs
 ILiveDns liveDns = gandi.LiveDns("mydomain.com");
 ```

 #### Find DNS records
 Return a list of all DNS records in the domain, optionally filtered by name or type (A, CNAME, etc).
-If no results are found, returns an empty enumeration.
+If no results are found, returns an empty sequence.
 ```cs
 ILiveDns liveDns = gandi.LiveDns("mydomain.com");
 IEnumerable<DnsRecord> allRecords = await liveDns.List();